Sable/HorsePower/README.md

 <p align="center"><img src="docs/figures/horse-flow.png" /></p>
 <p align="center">Figure 1.
 The workflow of the Horse framework.</p>

-Figure 2 introduces the design of three IRs.
-The work flow dependence of IRs consists of an acyclic graph:
+Figure 2 introduces the design of three levels of IRs.
+The workflow dependence of IRs consists of an acyclic graph.
+The workflow can be described as follows.

 1. Source code is converted to medium-level IR (MIR, 3-address code);
 2. MIR has two options, either to Low-level IR (LIR) or to High-level IR (HIR);
 3. HIR is designed for optimizations with high-level perspectives;
-4. LIR is close to target code which often is relatively low level.
+4. LIR is close to target code which usually is relatively low-level;
+5. In each level, IR code is optimized with different optimizations.

 <p align="center"><img src="docs/figures/horse-ir.png" /></p>
 <p align="center">Figure 2.
 The design of 3 IRs.</p>